nandansn/js-test-projects/contents/objects.md

     person.info() // in the info function this refers to the person object

 - 'this' defaults to without object.
-- arrow functions - pump the breaks.
+- arrow functions/anonymous function - pump the breaks.
 - 'this' points to the left of dot.
 - if you are invoking the function without the object then the 'this' within the funciton refers to the window object, if it is running on node then empty object. let dp = () => {